-Behind only Italy, U.S. residents insure nearly more money in travel expenses each year for trips to Mexico than any other country.
+Behind Italy, U.S. residents insure more money in travel expenses each year for trips to Mexico than any other country.
 Despite this high total expenditure, with an average trip cost of $2,040, U.S. travelers spend less on trips to Mexico than any of the other 25 most popular destinations.

 Typically, travelers taking international trips will buy comprehensive policies, covering cancellations, medical emergencies, travel delays, and luggage.
 For Mexico specifically, medical travel insurance is a top concern for many travelers.
 More travelers search specifically for Emergency Medical coverage for trips to Mexico than any other country.

 Squaremouth recommends comprehensive travel insurance for Mexico trips.
 Most policies are built to cover travelers main concerns, including cancellations, medical emergencies, delays, and luggage.
 Aside from Trip Cancellation coverage, benefits typically cannot be removed.

 If you’re concerned about not being able to travel, a policy with Trip Cancellation can protect your prepaid trip expenses.
 The most common covered reason for Trip Cancellation is an illness, injury, or death of you, a traveling companion, or a family member.
 This benefit can also cover cancellations due to severe weather, terrorism, and employment layoff, among others.